profburke/komapainter/README.md

 Assuming the program is installed somewhere in your PATH, usage is simple:

 ```
-> komapainter -n 飛車 -o rook.png
+> komapainter -n 飛車 -s 200 -o rook.png
 ```

 The first argument is the name of the piece whose image you want to generate. `Komapainter` supports 1 or 2 character piece names.
 If the name you supply is more than 2 characters long, the first and last character will appear in the image.

+The second argument is the size of the bounding box for the image.
+The default is 200, so you can omit this argument if that value is what you want.

-The second argument is the name of the file to which the image should be saved.
+The third argument is the name of the file to which the image should be saved.
 If the file already exists, it will be overwritten.

 Finally, `komapainter` supports a `-p` (*promoted*) option which will write the piece name in red.

 `Komapainter` supports short and long option names.
+Options can be specified in any order.
 Try

 ```
 komapainter -h